deployment-gap-model-education-fund/deployment-gap-model/docs/data-mart/counties_wide_format.md

 * batteries increase capacity factors of wind & solar plants
 * batteries allow arbitrage against tariffs, enabling higher project values
 * batteries are also additional local economic development (more tax base)

+### Offshore Wind Capacity is Split Between Cable Landing Locations

+Some prospective offshore wind power plants propose to connect to the grid at multiple locations on shore.
+For these projects, the total project capacity is split equally between landing locations and assigned to their respective counties.